A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

-\paragraph{} Importantly, since the signals are periodic, Plancherel's theorem implies that different frequency shifts applied to different spectra along an indirect dimension cannot change the norm of the data.
-Therefore, unlike the case of frequency shifts $\Delta \nu_{j,k}$ among transients that are signal averaged (the $q$, $m$, or $j$ indeces) of \cref{eq:CorrelOptMulti} and \cref{eq:2Dcorrelation}), differences between the frequency shifts along the phase cycling dimension (the $r$, $n$, or $k$ indeces) cannot lead to optimization of~\cref{eq:2Dcorrelation,eq:CorrelOptMultiNoMF,eq:CorrelOptMulti}.
-Both the specifics of this effect and a work-around can be considered with the simplest possible example: signal acquired with two transients under a two-step phase cycle, exemplified in \cref{fig:PhCycleDemo}.
+Note that the code that implements the innermost sum first introduces a new dimension ($\Delta \varphi_n$) with the same size and coordinates as both $\varphi_n$ and $\varphi_k$, and along which the elements of the signal are duplicated and then cyclically permuted (rolled) along the $\varphi_k$ dimension by the index $n$.
+It then FFTs along the new $\Delta \varphi_n$ dimension.
+For example, if data arises from a pulse sequence repeated over eight scans, where each scan involves cycling the phase of the pulse $\varphi_k$ in four steps and $C_{m.f.}$ is only calculated for a single value of $\Delta p_l$, then \cref{eq:2Dcorrelation3} yields a set of $8\times 4=32$ functions $C_{m.f.}(\Delta \nu_{j,k};\Delta p_l)$ for the 32 transients that not only cross-correlate different transients repeated with the same pulse phases (subscripted by $j$) but also transients that differ only in the choice of pulse phase (subscripted by $k$).
+The maximum of the real part of each of the 32 functions indicates the frequency shift to be applied to the 32 transients.
+The $\Delta p_n$ that appears in \cref{eq:2Dcorrelation3} represents the difference in phase between the two functions that are being correlated; the choice of $\Delta p_l$ uses $\Delta p_n$ to determine whether the phase term in \cref{eq:2Dcorrelation3} leads to addition, subtraction, or quadrature addition of the different contributions that sum to yield the correlation function. \paragraph{} Importantly, since the signals are periodic, Plancherel's theorem implies that different frequency shifts applied to different spectra along an indirect dimension cannot change the norm of the data.
+Therefore, unlike the case of frequency shifts among transients that are signal averaged (the $j$ or $m$ indices in \cref{eq:CorrelOptMulti} and \cref{eq:2Dcorrelation}), differences between the frequency shifts along the phase cycling dimension (the $k$ or $n$ indices) cannot lead to optimization of~\cref{eq:2DFrobNorm}. \paragraph{} Both the specifics of this effect and a workaround can be considered with the simplest possible example: signal acquired with two transients under a two-step phase cycle, as exemplified in \cref{fig:PhCycleDemo}.
+Specifically, consider an idealized resonance, arising from an \gls{fid}, of \gls{fwhm} $\lambda_L$: